Dymerz/ngx-bootstrap-typed-modal/README.md

   ],
   imports: [
     BrowserModule,
-    NgbModule,          // should present, if not install `@ng-bootstrap/ng-bootstrap` NgbTypedModalModule // <- add this
+    NgbModule,          // should be present, if not install `@ng-bootstrap/ng-bootstrap` NgbTypedModalModule // <- add this
   ],
   providers: [],